sbmlteam/libsbml/README.txt

 Feature Highlights:
 -------------------

-* Parser abstraction layer.
-LibSBML relies on third-party XML parser libraries, but thanks to its implementation of an abstraction layer, libSBML can use any of three different popular XML parser libraries:
-  Expat, Apache Xerces-C++, and Libxml2.
-LibSBML provides identical functionality and checking of XML syntax is now available no matter which one is used.
-SBML Documents are parsed and manipulated in the Unicode codepage for efficiency; however, strings are transcoded to the local code page for SBML structures.

-* Small memory footprint and fast runtime.
-The parser is event-based (SAX2) and loads SBML data into C++ structures that mirror the SBML specification.

 * Full SBML Support.
 All constructs in SBML Level 1 (Versions 1 and
   2) and SBML Level 2 are supported.
-These exceptions will be removed in the near future.
-LibSBML handles such SBML differences as the alternate spellings of species and annotation between the SBML specifications.
 For compatibility with some technically incorrect but popular Level 1 documents, the parser recognizes and stores notes and annotations defined for the top-level <sbml> element (logging a warning).

+* Unified SBML Level 2 and Level 1 object models.
+All objects have .getSBMLDocument(), .getModel(), .getLevel(), and .getVersion(), methods among other things.
+Also, the interface to SBML's Rules abstracts away some of the individual rule type (assignment, rate, algebraic) differences.

+* Full XML and SBML Validation.
+All XML and Schema warning, error and fatal error messages are logged with line and column number information and may be retrieved and manipulated programmatically.

 * Dimensional analysis and unit checking.
 LibSBML implements a thorough system for dimensional analysis and checking units of quantities in a model.
 The validation rules for units that are specified in SBML Level 2 Version 2 and Version 3 are fully implemented, including checking units in mathematical formulas.

-* Unified SBML Level 2 and Level 1 object models.
-All objects have .getSBMLDocument(), .getModel(), .getLevel(), and .getVersion(), methods among other things.
-Also, the interface to SBML's Rules abstracts away some of the individual rule type (assignment, rate, algebraic) differences.

 * Access to SBML annotations and notes as XML objects.
 Annotations and notes in libSBML 3.x are read and manipulated as XML structures;